-“We build patents around products that our customers want – and that is good for inmates, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry.
-We improve inmate communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.
+“We build patents around products that our customers want – and that is good for Incarcerated Individuals, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry.
+We improve Incarcerated Individual communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.

 About Securus Technologies

 Headquartered in Dallas, Texas, and serving more than 3,450 public safety, law enforcement and corrections agencies and over 1,200,000 inmates across North America, Securus Technologies is committed to serve and connect by providing emergency response, incident management, public information, investigation, biometric analysis, communication, information management, inmate self-service, and monitoring products and services in order to make our world a safer place to live.
 Securus Technologies connecting what matters®.
 For more information, please visit SecurusTechnologies.tech.